 The cardboard used in the construction of the GreenBox is 100% recycled (and yes, recyclable if not soiled by grease or pizza particulates) but the interesting part about this product is how it eliminates the need for other, more wasteful alternatives.

 By building serving plates and a fridge-friendly storage container right into the design of the pizza box, GreenBox has all but eliminated the need for paper or plastic plates, as well as tinfoil or plastic wrap.
-This type of all-encompassing design that eliminate redundancy and understands how consumers really use the product is essential to the growth of Eco-friendly products as realistic, sustainable, and useful alternatives.
+This type of all-encompassing design that eliminates redundancy and understands how consumers really use the product is essential to the growth of Eco-friendly products as realistic, sustainable, and useful alternatives.

 It’s not about asking consumers to sacrifice quality or efficacy simply to be green, but instead, offering an environmentally friendly alternative that costs no more (the makers of GreenBox say it doesn’t cost more than the typical China-manufactured pizza boxes) and is actually better.

 Pizza is, at its core, a convenience food.
-And if we are honest, even the most earth-conscious hippies among us have those nights where we are bone-tired, empty-fridged, and slowly coming to the realizing that the bunch of wilted kale isn’t going to steam itself.
+And if we are honest, even the most earth-conscious among us have those nights where we are bone-tired, empty-fridged, and slowly coming to the realizing that the bunch of wilted kale isn’t going to steam itself.

 Ideas like the GreenBox allow companies to work with consumers by redesigning traditionally wasteful products with a green goal in mind.
 Consider it the harm reduction approach, applied to environmentalism.
 And with extra cheese.